andkret/Cookbook/BasicSkills.md

 #### OKR

-I personally love OKR, been doing it for years.
-Especially for smaller teams OKR is great.
+I personally love OKR, and have been using it for years.
+Especially for smaller teams, OKR is great.
 You don't have a lot of overhead and get work done.
 It helps you stay focused and look at the bigger picture.

 I recommend to do a sync meeting every Monday.
 There you talk about what